magsenche/hanazono/docs/brain/organization.md

 VTC should allow flexible accesss to category information, depending on the context or the task

 ### Representation
 Evidences showing VTC representations are
 - primarily driven by shape and content
 - more tolrant to position, size and mirror rotation transformations
 - linearly separable in contrast with V1-hV4 representations

 VTC responses represent perceived similarity more than physical similarity

+??? question "How do VTC responses differ from V1-hV4 responses?"
+    VTC responses represent perceived similarity more than physical similarity and are primarily driven by shape and content

 ### Implementation